 after the "first go-round".

-the stopping to check the ring allows the kid's head to cool off a bit, so that you don't worry as much about "frying his brain".
+Also, the stopping to check the ring allows the kid's head to cool off a bit, so that you don't worry as much about "frying his brain".

 If the kid seems to be "taking it hard", take a break and let him recover.
 This is not a race.

-After two applications with the X-50 and one with the X-30, we will go on to the other side and let the first side cool off a little bit before coming back to complete the job.
+After two applications with the X-50 and one with the X-30, I will go on to the other side and let the first side cool off a little bit before coming back to complete the job.